bryansng/gallery/README.md

 The **authorization server** authenticates users via *Keycloak* (embedded in Spring Boot), an open source identity and access management solution.
 In this project, Keycloak manages users and their access tokens, and Spring Boot handles the Keycloak Authorization Server.

-**Search** is provided via *Elastic Search* which indexes images (ids, titles, and descriptions) and users (ids and usernames) internally with Lucene.
+**Search** is provided via *Elasticsearch* which indexes images (ids, titles, and descriptions) and users (ids and usernames) internally with Lucene.
 Our search service provides the APIs to talk to ES and determines how images and users are indexed in ES.

 The **client** is a single page application built with *React*, react-bootstrap, Tachyons the css utility, and more.
 ### Example retrieval